shalinda/chatbot/README.md

 ![Screenshot](img/screen1.png)

-This is an interactive chat application. whe no knoweldge base is selected it uses generic anthropic.claude-3-haiku-20240307-v1:0 model from bedrock to search and provide the response.
+This is an interactive chat application.
+When knoweldge base dropdown is selected it uses generic anthropic.claude-3-haiku-20240307-v1:0 model from bedrock to search and provide the response.
 User are able to build knowledge bases by preloading pdf documents to kb folder.
 Any Q n A against the knwoeldge base.

-## Building knowledge base.
+## Building knowledge base

 - Admin can upload documents to kb/knwledge base.
 Currently kb1 and kb2 areloaded
 - use the back end to load data /api/upload_data1
+- this uses langchain to extract the pdf content, chunch with overlap and store in postgress DOCUMENT table
+- uses amazon.titan-embed-text-v1 as the embeddings model
 - front end application requests are routed to chatbot_app node/ express application
 - based on knowledge base those requests are been served by the llm_app python app
 - /api/ask1 is internally used infer knowledge for the question being asked
+- vectorized data is fetched from postgres

 ## Authencation